LuWae/turing/notes_abstract.md

 # Datatypes
 - Sym: `'a'`, `'x00'` (unsigned byte)
-  - special character: `$` is the character currently under the tape
+  - special character: `$` is the character currently under the tape; can only be evaluated in an action-context!
 - Selector: we use bracket syntax to distinguish single-sym selector from sym
   - no, we don't use bracket syntax!
 We want to be forced to place selectors explicitly in brackets, especially if they are arguments
   - `['a']`, `['a'|'b']`